lucasnad27/about-me/src/data/blog/production-quality-application-backtest-results/index.md

 ![](./cagr-sharpe-table.png)

 <infoblock>
-🐲 DISCLAIMER: These are eye-wateringly good numbers, but beware, there be dragons!
+🐲 These are eye-wateringly good numbers, but beware, there be dragons!
 Backtesting is not a guarantee of future performance.
 While the sharpe ratio indicates lower volatility & risk than chucking your money into an undifferentiated bet on the S&P 500, an investor would still go through multiple <b>wild swings</b>.
 Diversification is your friend and every investor's goals are different.
 </infoblock>

 As you can see from the table above, the quantitative momentum strategy, implemented over the last 30 years delivered in spades.
 This methodology <mark>outperforms the S&P 500</mark> over the long haul, and <mark>does so with less volatility!</mark> What does a CAGR of 19% look like? **Allocating $100,000 to this portfolio in 1992 would yield you a cool $21,000,000** as of August 2021.
 Not bad!
 To see the code that generated these results, go have a look at these [jupyter notebooks](https://github.com/lucasnad27/quality-momentum/tree/d2b78cac3d048bc90a453bc7dc1563cde15960e8/notebooks/backtests/market_cap_percentiles).